-Urinary Tract Infections, otherwise known as UTIs, are incredibly common.
-In fact, UTIs are the second most common type of infection in the body, accounting for approximately 10 million doctor visits.
-UTIs occur when there is an infection in the urinary tract, while most are not serious, they can lead to more serious problems.
+Urinary tract infections, otherwise known as UTIs, are incredibly common.
+In fact, UTIs are the second most common type of infection, accounting for approximately 10 million doctor visits yearly.
+UTIs occur when there is an infection in the urinary tract, and while most are not serious, they can lead to more serious problems down the road.

 Urinary Tract Infection Risk Factors

-UTIs are more common in women than in men due to the way in which their urethras are closer to the rectum, making it easier for bacteria to enter the urinary tract.
-Another female problem- women are four times more likely than men to get a UTI.
-Other risk factors include having a previous UTI, having new sexual partners, pregnancy, poor hygiene, and structural problems in the urinary tract.
+UTIs are more common in women than in men due to the way in which their urethras are closer to the rectum, making it easier for bacteria to enter.
+In fact, women are four times more likely than men to get a UTI.
+Other risk factors include having a previous UTI, new sexual partners, pregnancy, poor hygiene, and structural problems within the urinary tract.
 In addition, older adults and young children are more likely to get a UTI.

-How do you know if you have a urinary tract infection?
-Common symptoms include pain or burning during urination, frequent urination (more than normal), blood in the urine, and pressure in the groin or lower abdomen.
-Urinary tract infections are only treated with antibiotics, as they are bacterial infections.
+Common symptoms include pain or burning during urination, excessively frequent urination, bloody urine, and pressure in the groin or lower abdomen.
+Urinary tract infections, similarly to other bacterial infections, are only treated with antibiotics.

 The rectum is the main source of E.coli.
-Additionally, bacteria generally is present near the anus.
+Additionally, bacteria in the body is generally near the anus.
 Thus, it’s recommended that you wipe from front to back after using the bathroom.
-By doing this, you decrease the risk of E.coli entering the urethra.
+By doing this, you lower the risk of E.coli entering the urethra and developing an infection.

-Sex raises the likelihood of getting a UTI, as bacteria can more easily get into the urethra.
-This is even a higher risk for women.
-So, to push bacteria away from urethra, it’s best to pee before and after sex.
+Having sex raises the likelihood of getting a UTI, as bacteria can more easily get into the urethra.
+In order to push bacteria away from urethra, it’s optimal to urinate before and after sex.

 3. Don’t hold your pee for hours

 Holding in your urine raises the chance of bacterial growth around the urethra.
 Thus, don’t wait long before you urinate.
 Aim to pee every 3-4 hours and try to empty your bladder entirely when urinating.
-If pregnant, this is even more important as pregnant individuals are more at risk for getting a UTI.
+If pregnant, this is even more important, as pregnancy is a UTI risk factor.